junksamiad/template-sender-engine/lld/processing-engines/whatsapp-processing-engine-v1.0.md

 ### 3.1 Processing Flow

-1. **Message Consumption**:
+1. **SQS Message Consumption**:
    - Lambda is triggered by a new message in the WhatsApp SQS queue
    - Message becomes invisible for the configured visibility timeout (600s)
    - Only one message is processed at a time (batch size: 1)

-2. **Heartbeat Setup**:
-   - Immediately set up a heartbeat timer to extend visibility timeout
+   - Lambda immediately sets up the heartbeat pattern to extend visibility timeout every 5 minutes
-   - Run every 300 seconds (5 minutes)
-   - Extend visibility by 600 seconds (10 minutes) each time
-   - Ensures message doesn't become visible to other consumers during processing

-3. **Company Configuration Lookup**:
+2. **Context Object Parsing**:
+   - Lambda parses the context object which contains:
-   - Extract company_id and project_id from the message
+     - `frontend_payload`: Original request from the frontend
-   - Query DynamoDB for company configuration
+     - `db_payload`: Company/project data from DynamoDB
+     - `channel_config`: Channel-specific configurations
-   - Retrieve OpenAI and Twilio configuration settings
+     - `ai_config`: OpenAI assistant configurations

-4. **Conversation Management**:
+     - `metadata`: Additional context information including:
+        - `context_creation_timestamp`: When the context object was created
+        - `router_version`: Version of the Channel Router that created the context
+        - `request_id`: Same as the request_id in the frontend_payload (for easy access)
+     - `project_rate_limits`: Rate limiting configuration for the project

+3. **Conversation Record Creation**:
-   - Check if conversation exists for the recipient
+   - A composite key structure is used for the conversation table
-   - If new conversation, create a new record in DynamoDB
-   - If existing conversation, update with new message details
+   - Primary key would be `recipient_tel` (recipient's phone number)
+   - Sort key would be `conversation_id` (which incorporates the company's WhatsApp number)
+   - The `conversation_id` follows this format: `{company_id}#{project_id}#{request_id}#{company_whatsapp_number}`
+   - This structure ensures uniqueness across all conversations while facilitating efficient queries
+   - Including the `project_id` in the conversation_id is critical for companies with multiple projects
+   - The company WhatsApp number is obtained from the `channel_config.whatsapp.company_whatsapp_number` field

+4. **Channel Configuration Access**:
+   - The company's WhatsApp number is stored in the `channel_config.whatsapp.company_whatsapp_number` object in DynamoDB wa_company_data table rather than in Secrets Manager
+   - This makes sense as the phone number itself isn't sensitive credentials (unlike API keys)
+   - Makes it easier to create the conversation record without additional Secrets Manager calls
+   - The actual Twilio credentials are retrieved from AWS Secrets Manager using the reference `channel_config.whatsapp.whatsapp_credentials_id`

+5. **Multi-Channel Support in Conversations Table**:
+   - A `channel_method` field is included in every record to indicate the communication channel (whatsapp, sms, email)
+   - Each channel requires a different approach to key structure and conversation identification:

+   **WhatsApp Channel:**
+   - Primary Key: `recipient_tel` (recipient's phone number)
+   - Sort Key: `conversation_id` with format: `{company_id}#{project_id}#{request_id}#{company_whatsapp_number}`
+   - Reply Identification: Match on recipient phone number and company WhatsApp number

+   **SMS Channel:**
+   - Primary Key: `recipient_tel` (recipient's phone number)
+   - Sort Key: `conversation_id` with format: `{company_id}#{project_id}#{request_id}#{company_sms_number}`
+   - Reply Identification: Match on recipient phone number and company SMS number

+   **Email Channel:**
+   - Primary Key: `recipient_email` (recipient's email address)
+   - Sort Key: `conversation_id` with format: `{company_id}#{project_id}#{request_id}#{message_id}`
+   - Where `message_id` would be a unique identifier for the email thread (e.g., Message-ID header)
+   - Reply Identification: Use of email threading headers (References, In-Reply-To) to match to original message

+6. **Status Tracking**:
+   - Once the conversation record is created, the status is set to "received"
+   - Status is updated to "processing" before initiating the OpenAI API call
+   - Additional status updates occur throughout processing (ai_completed, delivery_initiated, etc.)

+7. **API Credentials Retrieval**:
+   - Get OpenAI and Twilio credentials from AWS Secrets Manager using the credential references from the context object

+8. **API Client Initialization**:
+   - Create OpenAI and Twilio API client instances with the retrieved credentials

-5. **OpenAI Processing**:
+9. **OpenAI Processing**:
    - Create or retrieve OpenAI thread ID
    - Add user message to the thread
    - Run the assistant on the thread
    - Process the assistant's response

-6. **Twilio Delivery**:
+10. **Twilio Delivery**:
     - Format the response for WhatsApp
     - Send the message via Twilio API
     - Handle delivery status and errors

-7. **Completion**:
+11. **Completion**:
-   - On success: Delete message from SQS queue
+    - On success: Delete message from SQS queue, update status to "completed"
     - On transient failure: Allow retry via SQS visibility timeout
     - On permanent failure: Move to Dead Letter Queue after max retries

 ### 3.2 Lambda Function Configuration